Clinicopathological Study of Hashimoto Thyroiditis EC01-EC05

 Aim: To record the morphological features along with its correlation with clinical, biochemical and ultrasonographic picture of this disease in western coastal endemic area for goitre and document morphological variation, if any and also to identify any thyroid neoplasm that may develop in the background of HT.

-Materials and Methods: In this study detail study of case files of patients with histological diagnosis of Hashimoto thyroiditis is conducted with respect to their clinical presentation, thyroid profile, antibody titre and ultrasonographic features.
+Materials and Methods: In this retrospective study records of patients with histological diagnosis of Hashimoto thyroiditis was conducted with respect to their clinical presentation, thyroid profile, antibody titre and ultrasonographic features.

 Results: A total 55 patients with histopathological diagnosis of HT were included in the study.
 The histological slides were reviewed and reclassified into two groups based on hurthle cell change.
 Thus, 35 cases were diagnosed as HT while remaining were categorised as chronic lymphocytic thyroiditis.
 Ninety seven percent of patients were females and majority of them presented within 5 years of onset of symptoms.
 An amount of 68% patients had diffuse goitre, 33% were clinically euthyroid and 60.6% were biochemically hypothyroid.
 Antibody titre were elevated in 78% patients.
 In most of the cases USG picture showed hypoechogenecity with increased vascularity.
 Histopathological features were diagnostic and characteristic.